ArjenLammers/AmazonS3Connector/README.md

 ## Using the connector

 To use the connector, use the microflows that allow you to list the buckets, list the objects, download objects, and upload a S3FileDocument.

-Note that when interacting with S3 objects, the attribute 'key' is the object name, corresponding to the S3FileDocument attribute 'Name'.
+## Finding Specific Objects

+Amazon S3 uses the Object's Key as the unique identifier.
+This means that if you want to keep a reference to a specific object, you should use the S3SummaryObject.Key attribute.
+The Key includes all prefixes, similar to a UNC path to a file.

 Example flow: